Heavy Metal Toxicity

 Studies of street dust in Chinese cities have found elevated levels of heavy metals in street dust.
 These have included cadmium, chromium, and arsenic posing potential risk of carcinogenicity.[22]

 Chronic arsenic toxicity is epidemic in Bangladesh and contiguous areas of the Indian subcontinent, where arsenic is an important component of bedrock.
-Deep tube wells constructed to provide an alternative water source to bacteriologically suspect surface deposits frequently supply water with a high arsenic content, with major public health consequences for the region.
+As previously discussed, deep tube wells constructed to provide an alternative water source to bacteriologically suspect surface deposits frequently supply water with a high arsenic content, with major public health consequences for the region.

 In the United States, a higher incidence of lead toxicity occurs in the African-American population because of delays in removing lead sources from the environment in lower socioeconomic areas.